AMSDavis/cadl/packages/cadl-msbuild-target/README.md

 # Cadl MSBuild Target Library

-This package enables API First development of RPaaS services using Cadl.
+This package enables API First development of ProviderHub services using Cadl.
 It adds build targets to generate an ASP.Net MVC controller and OpenAPI definition from a Cadldescription for the service.
 The package includes msbuild target files and a custom Cadl build task, integrating API-First development using Cadl into the project simply.

 ## Getting started